 Employees have the right to a workplace that is reasonably free of safety and health hazards.
 The Occupational Safety and Health Administration (OSHA) is the federal agency that seeks to assure the safety and health of America's workers by setting and enforcing workplace safety standards.
+Below you will find key information for your business about employee rights and employer obligations under OSHA.

 Employee Rights Under OSHA